28 Days Later on DVD – The DVDfever Review

 As (bad) luck would have it, the only ones they find are mad Major Henry West (Christopher Eccleston) and his men.
 Their only hope is finding a way out of the country, since, while England may be lacking in life and electricity, other countries are living normal lives.

-Shot on DV digital cameras this may be a dull movie but it’s one that’s well-filmed and brings across the dead landscape very effectively.
+Shot on DV digital cameras, this is one that’s well-filmed and brings across the dead landscape very effectively.
 Presented in anamorphic 1.85:1 widescreen, there’s no problems with the image and it looks good when the image is treated such that frames are missing to convey a sense of panic during fast motion.

 Presented in Dolby Digital 5.1, there are also sound moments that’ll make you jump out of your skin such as 26 minutes into the film – the surprise of which I’ll leave for you to find out – but I had the volume way up high as the scene content was quiet and I had a fan running in the same room during the hot summer.
 The volume then deafened and I reached for the control so as not to disturb the neighbours any more than I had!